Coronavirus: Eurovision Song Contest 2020 cancelled

 Previous reports had suggested that a virtual contest could take place in 2020 – with each act instead performing in their native country.

-James Newman was announced last month as the UK’s entry for the contest 2020 with his song ‘My Last Breath’.
+Montaigne was announced last month as Australia’s entry for the contest 2020 with his song ‘Don’t Break Me’.
+NME Australia has reached out to Montaigne for comment and will update this post if we hear back.

-The BRIT Award-winning songwriter, who has previously written tracks for the likes of Ed Sheeran and Calvin Harris, is the older brother of singer John Newman.

 It is the latest cultural event to be cancelled as coronavirus continues to spread across Europe.
 Earlier today, it was confirmed that Glastonbury Festival‘s 50th anniversary will not take place in June.